-2.1 The Trade Credit Reinsurance Scheme is a £10bn temporary business support measure to help mitigate the impacts of COVID-19 by offering support to businesses through trade credit insurers.
-The Scheme is delivered through a reinsurance agreement and is now operational.
+- 2.1 The Trade Credit Reinsurance Scheme is a £10bn temporary business support measure to help mitigate the impacts of COVID-19 by offering support to businesses through trade credit insurers.
+The Scheme is delivered through a reinsurance agreement.
 It has been approved for EU State Aid.
 The reinsurance covers trading by domestic firms and exporting firms with payment terms of up to 2 years.

-- 2.2 Government will reinsure 90% of insurance claims up to a cap of £3bn total industry insurer losses and 100% of claims between £3bn and £10bn of total insurer losses.
+- 2.2 Government is reinsuring 90% of insurance claims up to a cap of £3bn total industry insurer losses and 100% of claims between £3bn and £10bn of total insurer losses.
 The Government will receive 90% of gross policy premiums and return 35% of these premiums to insurers to cover their costs.

 - 2.3 Final details of the Scheme Rules have been published and require participating insurers to comply with certain undertakings regarding the conduct of their business during the period of the scheme.
 This includes conditions that they will forgo profits and not pay dividends or bonuses for senior staff for their reinsured TCI business.

 - 2.4 The participating insurers are:

 - American International Group UK Limited

 - Atradius UK

 - Coface UK Branch

 - Credendo Short-term non-EU risks

 - Euler Hermes UK, a branch of Euler Hermes SA (NV)

 - Markel International Insurance Company Limited

 - Nexus Trade Credit

 - QBE UK Limited and QBE Europe SA/NV

 - Zurich Insurance plc.

-- 2.5 The reinsurance will be temporary, backdated to 1 April and lasting until 30 June 2021.
-It will be followed by a joint Department for Business, Energy and Industrial Strategy (BEIS)/Her Majesty's Treasury (HMT) review of the TCI market to ensure it can best support businesses in future.
+- 2.5 The reinsurance is temporary, and runs until 30 June 2021.
+It is being followed by a joint Department for Business, Energy and Industrial Strategy (BEIS)/Her Majesty's Treasury (HMT) review of the TCI market to ensure it can best support businesses in future.

 - 2.6 The scheme is also complementary to the export credit insurance routinely provided by UK Export Finance (UKEF) as part of the Government's support for exporters.
 UKEF will continue to provide credit insurance related to export contracts, which cannot be supported by the private insurance market.